-Alternative Safer Sleep Surfaces
+Alternative Safe Sleep Surfaces

 If using an alternative sleep surface, ensure it is firm, flat and placed on the floor.
-Keep the surface dry, pest-free, and away from pets and electrical cords.
+Keep the surface dry, pest-free, and away from pets.
 Ensure nothing can fall in and it won't be tripped on.
-The sleep surface needs minimal padding - you can use a lightweight blanket wrapped around and taped to the bottom of a sturdy piece of cardboard as a mattress.
+The sleep surface needs minimal padding - you can use a light blanket wrapped around and taped to the bottom of a sturdy piece of cardboard as a mattress.